-Amortisation of acquisition intangibles: At the date of the Acquisition, all assets and liabilities (including investments, loans and funding liabilities) of Delta Lloyd were remeasured to fair value.
-Acquisition related intangible assets (mainly brand names, distribution agreements and client relationships) were recognised and will be amortised through the profit and loss account over their useful life in the line 'amortisation of acquisition intangibles'.
+Amortisation and impairment of acquisition intangibles: At the date of the Acquisition, all assets and liabilities (including investments, loans and funding liabilities) of Delta Lloyd were remeasured to fair value.
+Acquisition related intangible assets (mainly brand names, distribution agreements and client relationships) were recognised and will be amortised through the profit and loss account over their useful life in the line 'amortisation and impairment of acquisition intangibles' (as of the first quarter of 2019 referred to as "acquisition intangibles and goodwill").
+This line also includes impairments of goodwill as well as the recognition of negative goodwill arising from acquisitions.